 Kroger grocery chain to end paid Covid-19 leave for unvaccinated employees

-Category: News & PoliticsVia: perrie-halpern • one month ago • 64 comments
+Category: News & PoliticsVia: perrie-halpern • 5 months ago • 64 comments

 By: Phil Helsel

 Kroger, the country's largest traditional grocery store company, will end special paid Covid-19 leave for unvaccinated employees and will charge some of them $50 a month if they remain unprotected, the company said Tuesday.